The U.S. Mission in Sydney is seeking students for the “winter” Overseas Seasonal Hire Program to work in the Consulate.

 BASIC FUNCTION OF POSITION

 We will be offering Eligible Family Member (EFM) high school and college students, aged 16-21, the opportunity to work at the U.S. Consulate General Sydney through the Overseas Seasonal Hire Program (OSHP).
-The OSHP is designed to facilitate the employment of students and to provide clerical and administrative support to the Mission during the U.S. summer vacation season.
+The OSHP is designed to facilitate the employment of students and to provide clerical and administrative support to the Mission during the U.S. winter vacation season.

 To be eligible to participate in the OSHP, applicants must meet ALL of the following requirements: